 Heat maps are often chosen for displaying web analytics information because they reveal insights into user behavior, including:

 - Which links are clicked most often

 - How users scroll through a page

 - Whether users are looking at and/or clicking ads

 - If the interface is being used as expected

-As examples, these heatmaps show exactly where users spend the most time on a page and which links are most popular.
-You can use this information to improve your websites in ways that makes your content more effective and increases click-through rates.
+As examples, these heat maps show exactly where users spend the most time on a page and which links are most popular.
+You can use this visual data to improve your websites in ways that makes your content more effective and increases click-through rates.

 Visualization allows you to use the extensive information gathered through your web analytics platform to make better decisions about your websites.